Purdue College of Veterinary Medicine Names New Assistant Dean for Administration

 After a brief stint at the Industrial Federal Credit Union (IFCU), Martin accepted a research administration position at Purdue in Sponsored Programs – Post Award Services, where she managed Department of Energy and NASA grants.
 Two years later, she transitioned to the business office for Purdue’s Department of Earth, Atmospheric, and Planetary Sciences, and then was promoted to business manager for the Chemistry Department.
 In 2018, Martin played a key role in creating and launching the Science/Pharmacy Procurement team.
 She also continued her education, earning her MBA degree from Purdue Global in 2020.

-In addition to her job responsibilities, Martin is concluding the second year of a three-year service commitment to Purdue’s Management and Professional Staff Advisory Committee (MaPSAC) and currently is the chair of compensation and benefits subcommittee and attends faculty compensation and benefits meetings as a MaPSAC representative.
+In addition to her job responsibilities, Martin is concluding the second year of a three-year service commitment to Purdue’s Management and Professional Staff Advisory Committee (MaPSAC) and currently is the chair of the compensation and benefits subcommittee and attends faculty compensation and benefits meetings as a MaPSAC representative.

 Writer(s): Kevin Doerr | pvmnews@purdue.edu